Nyveon/CC3002-Scrabble/README.md

   * with Scrabble Binary: operates each corresponding digit with each-other.

+## Variable Management

+Not fully implemented yet but, instead of using `new ScrabbleVariable()` you can use the FlyweightFactory object's createVariable methods for efficient management of memory.
+The FlyweightFactory object stores each variable with a name into a hashmap.

+## Abstract Syntax Tree

+For running programs, there is an abstract SyntaxTree.
+The tree is made of nodes.
+Every node can be evaluated, which will return a ScrabbleVariable described above.
+Important note: if a node can't be evaluated (for example, because of invalid types in the operation), it will return null.
+There are 3 different types of nodes:

+### End Nodes
+When evaluated, they simply return the value stored within them.
+* `NodeString` holds a ScrabbleString.
+* `NodeBool` holds a ScrabbleBool.
+* `NodeFloat` holds a ScrabbleFloat.
+* `NodeInt` holds a ScrabbleInt.
+* `NodeBinary` holds a ScrabbleBinary.

+### Unary Nodes
+Has a single child node.
+When evaluated, it returns the evaluation of its child node operated with the operation of the node type.
+* `NodeNot` negates the child node.
+* `NodetoString` converts the child node to a ScrabbleString.
+* `NodetoBool` converts the child node to a ScrabbleBool.
+* `NodetoFloat` converts the child node to a ScrabbleFloat.
+* `NodetoInt` converts the child node to a ScrabbleInt.
+* `NodetoBinary` converts the child node to a ScrabbleBinary.

+### Binary Nodes
+Has two child nodes (left and right).
+It applies the operation of the node type as a method to the evaluation of the left node, with the evaluation of the right node as the value.
+* `NodePlus` plus method mentioned above.
+* `NodeMinus` plus method mentioned above.
+* `NodeTimes` times method mentioned above.
+* `NodeDiv` div method mentioned above.
+* `NodeAnd` and method mentioned above.
+* `NodeOr` or method mentioned above.

+To be continued...

 Si estás leyendo esto, que tengas un buen dia/noche c: